-- 1. Perform a Disk Cleanup and close all open programs. - 3.
-Click on Tools and Defragment now.... - Click on the volume you want to defragment and click on Defragment to start.
+- 1. Perform a Disk Cleanup and close all open programs. - Click on Start > Computer.
+Right-click on the Packard Bell icon and select Properties. - Click on Tools and Defragment now... - Click on the volume you want to defragment and click on Defragment to start.
 The whole process may take several hours to complete.
 It is best not to use your computer while running the Disk Defragmenter as any changes on your system may cause the process to restart.
 If your hard disk is divided into several partitions you should perform the same action for each partition.